ArtRave: The Artpop Ball: Boxscore

 Forbes spoke about the commendable ticket pricing ensued by Live Nation for the tour.
 Jesse Lawrence from the magazine noticed how the ticket prices were lowered to an average of $68 in Gaga's primary markets and ensuing fast sell-outs, compared to those of her contemporaries, like Miley Cyrus' Bangerz Tour which had an average ticket price at $86.
 Conversely, the average price was raised to as high as $269 in Gaga's secondary markets, although with fewer tickets available than Cyrus' tour.
 This again ensued that the revenue was earned with profit.
 Lawrence concluded by saying that "Lady Gaga's pricing, seems to be taking a longer-term view and is focused on providing access to as many of her fans as possible as opposed to wringing out every last dollar on the current tour."
 In April 2014, Lawrence reported that following Gaga's performance at Roseland Ballroom, the tour ticket prices in the secondary markets went up by 5.3%, with major increases being visible at Philips Arena in Atlanta.
 Tickets at Madison Square Garden rose up to $338.81, which was 42.6% higher than the average price.
-Other locations where ticket prices saw an increase were MGM Grand Garden Arena in Las Vegas, TD Garden Arena in Boston and United Center in Chicago.
+Other locations where ticket prices saw an increase were MGM Grand Garden Arena in Paradise, TD Garden in Boston and United Center in Chicago.
 A higher price was set for the first of two nights at Staples Center in Los Angeles, resulting in one of the costliest tickets in the show.
 The pricing was leveled off for the second night and they gradually decreased with the tour's progress.
 This was evident in the tour date switch up between May 12 and 15 at Washington and Philadelphia, respectively, where the ticket prices fell by 29.5%.